Maison Philippe Pacalet

 Pacalet ended up being the Priory’s head winemaker for almost ten years when the time had come for him to start his own business.
 In 2001 Pacalet set up his own operation and in 2006, after years of squatted cellars and other makeshift arrangements, he finally settled in his current facilities in Beaune.

 From the start, Pacalet has meticulously curated a range of vineyards plots in a long list of appellations.
 He maintains strict contracts regarding (organic) farming with the owners, oversees the vineyards throughout the year, and operates the entire harvest with his team.
 All vineyard work is aimed at promoting the health of the vines and the native yeast populations that environ them, and both thrive only in carefully worked, chemical-free and biodiverse soils.

 In the cellar, practices are possibly even more gentle.
 Those precious yeasts which – in Pacalet’s view – render complex data contained inside the grapes into a language readable and enjoyable to the human senses, are allowed to carry on their work undisturbed by additives or intrusive technology.

-The resulting wines are marked by great aromatic complexity and pleasure, deep-flavoured but extremely digestible.
-Both reds and whites are thick-juiced yet lithe on the palate, with a unique balance between energy, fruit and umami.
+The resulting wines are marked by great aromatic complexity and pleasure, deep-flavored but extremely digestible.
+Both reds and whites are thick-juiced yet lithe on the palate, with a unique balance between energy, fruit, and umami.
 Every true lover of unadulterated, terroir-driven wines should experience the magic of Pacalet at least once in their lives, but ideally more often.